fassko/fassko.github.io/_posts/2019-12-27-graphql-advances-with-swift.md

 }
 ```

 You can use this initializer when you fetch data and transform it from GraphQL types to your app models.
-By abstracting this with another layer you can hide it away and return let’s say a Swift Result type.
+By abstracting this with another layer you can hide it away and return, let’s say, a Swift Result type.

 ## TL;DR